VictoriaPowell/VictoriaPowell/README.md

 - 🔭 I’m currently working on an updated Vue 3 based personal website
 - 🌱 I’m currently learning Web Accessibility and web graphics
 - 👯 I’m looking to collaborate on anything using Vue.js
-- 🤔 I’m looking for a mentor specializing in Front-End
+- 🤔 I’m looking for a mentor specializing in Front-End Team Lead
+- 🙂 I can mentor anyone interested in starting out in front-end or programming in general
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I enjoy nature photography and painting